Sanguine: Visual Analysis for Patient Blood Management: Visualization Design

 \subsection{Comparing and Contextualizing}

-The most important functionality of Sanguine is to visualize the transfusion data mentioned above, while addressing the comparison-related goals --- comparing between practitioners and time intervals (G1), as well as dividing and comparing using additional variables, such as outcomes (G2).
+The most important functionality of Sanguine is to visualize the transfusion data mentioned above, while addressing the comparison-related goals --- comparing between practitioners and time intervals (\textbf{G1}), as well as dividing and comparing using additional variables, such as outcomes.
 Breaking these goals into abstract tasks, we need to enable the comparison of distributions of values.
 Following Gleicher's guidance~\cite{gleicher_considerations_2018}, we chose a juxtaposition strategy.

-In the early development stage, we used bar charts to show the total number of transfusions, but quickly decided not to use these charts because they did not account for the number of surgeries performed, or for the number of units transfused per surgery.
+In the early development stage, we used bar charts to show the total number of transfusions, but quickly decided to abandon bar charts because they did not account for the number of surgeries performed, or for the number of units transfused per surgery.
 We then evaluated violin plots (Figure~\ref{fig:violinplot_design}), since violin plots are generally well suited to visualize distributions.
 However, as is evident from Figure~\ref{fig:violinplot_design}, the discrete nature of the data made violin plots a poor choice for visualizing these values.

-Hence, we decided to use heatmaps for the main chart type for comparison visualization, as shown in Figure~\ref{fig:sangiune_teaser}.
-Addressing the practice-focused comparison (G1), the heatmap shows transfusion data aggregated by surgeons, anesthesiologists, or years.
-To account for the difference in total case count between these facets, we use relative scales showing the percentage of cases that had 0--4 units of red blood cells , or 5 or more transfusions.
+Hence, we decided to use heatmaps as the main chart type for comparison visualization, as shown in Figure~\ref{fig:sangiune_teaser}.
+Addressing the practice-focused comparison (\textbf{G1}), the heatmap shows transfusion data aggregated by surgeons, anesthesiologists, or years.
+To account for the difference in total case count between these facets, we use relative scales showing the percentage of cases that had 0--4 units of red blood cells, or 5 or more transfusions.
 The threshold varies depending on the blood component.
 The decision to aggregate values above a certain threshold into one bin was driven by the effect that rare outliers had on the overall visualization.
 For cell salvage data, which are measured in continuous values, we used bins with a dedicated bin for no usage.